Some information on historical boys clothing is available from literary sources. Information comes from the

 text of the books, either through descriptions or sometimes because clothes are woven into the plot.
 In several

 instances illustrations in the books have provided more information than the book itself.
-Most of the ones I
+Most of the ones we

 know of are American and English.
 Some care needs to be given to assessing literary sources.
 This is